 With all that in mind, here are the foods to never eat if cancer runs in your family, as they can contribute to your chance of getting cancer.
-(Related: The 7 Healthiest Foods to Eat Right Now)
+(Related: Eating Habits to Lose Abdominal Fat As You Age, Say Dietitians.)

 Processed meats are some of the worst offenders for increasing risk of cancer.
 According to the World Research Fund, processed meats — such as salami, for example — increase risk of bowel cancer.
 These meats are highly processed (hence the name!), which strips them of any of the natural nutrients they may have had.
 What you mostly get with salami and other processed meats is lots of fat and lots of salt.
 Oh, and increased cancer risk, too!

 Love a cold brewski at the end of a hard day?
 We don't blame you, but sadly, beer can increase your risk of developing cancer.
 It's not just beer, actually — having three to four drinks a week has been linked to increased risk of breast cancer recurrence in women who had been diagnosed with early-stage cancer.

 It's not only a risk of recurrence, either.
 In 2012, 5.5% of all new cancers (and 5.8% of cancer-related deaths worldwide) were attributed to alcohol, according to the Journal of Clinical Oncology.

 If cancer runs in your family, it's best to avoid alcohol altogether.
 Not just in large quantities either — believe it or not, it's the regularity that exacerbates cancer risk.
 The more frequent the habit, the higher the increase of risk.